Juri-Git-Hub/Juri-Git-Hub/README.md

-- 👋 Hi, I’m @Juri-Git-Hub
+- 👋 Hi, I’m @Juri-Git-Hub / Jurek
-- 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... kilton & python
+- 🌱 I’m currently learning ...
+C++
-- 💞️ I’m looking to collaborate on ... idk
-- 📫 How to reach me ...
+- I'm 16 years old and from Germany.
+I have a passion for programming and chemistry.

 <!---
 Juri-Git-Hub/Juri-Git-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.